SaraRands/sararands-site/kap.md

 # Ketamine-Assisted Psychotherapy (KAP)

 Ketamine-assisted psychotherapy combines a low-dose ketamine experience with therapeutic support before, during, and after the session.
 Ketamine is a legal, FDA-approved medication; in KAP, it is used off-label in low doses to support emotional processing and neuroplasticity.

-Ketamine can temporarily reduce emotional pain, loosen the brain's rigid protective patterns, and increase neuroplasticity.
-For some, this creates enough openness to engage with feelings, memories, or possibilities that were previously hard to reach through thought alone.
+In this state, emotional pain often softens, rigid protective patterns loosen, and new neural flexibility opens up.
+For many people, this makes it easier to access feelings, memories, or possibilities that were previously out of reach through thought alone.

-I didn’t enter this field expecting to practice with psychedelics.
-What shifted my perspective were the profound, rapid changes I saw in clients’ well-being, along with the growing body of research supporting ketamine for treatment-resistant depression, persistent self-criticism, trauma, and meaning-related distress.
+I didn’t enter this field expecting to work with psychedelics.
+What changed my perspective were the meaningful, often rapid shifts I saw in clients’ well-being, alongside a growing body of research supporting ketamine for treatment-resistant depression, persistent self-criticism, trauma, and meaning-related distress.

 KAP is an emerging field, and I take its ethical responsibilities seriously.
 I am completing training through [Polaris Insight Center](https://training.polarisinsight.com/)---widely regarded as one of the leading programs in ketamine-assisted psychotherapy---to ensure my work is grounded, thoughtful, and aligned with best practices as they continue to develop.